superfly/docs/reference/postgres-on-machines.html.md

 ## Connecting to Postgres

 How you connect to Postgres depends on the tools you're using.
-Connection string URIs are a common way to describe a connection to a postgres server.
+Connection string URIs are a common way to describe a connection to a Postgres server.

 Connection strings have the following format: